6 feared dead in small plane crash off Costa Rica

-SAN JOSE, Costa Rica (AP) — Six people, apparently including a German business magnate, were feared dead Saturday after a small plane crashed into the Caribbean just off the Costa Rican coast.
+SAN JOSE, Costa Rica (AP) — Six people, apparently including the German businessman behind Gold’s Gym, were feared dead Saturday after a small plane crashed into the Caribbean just off the Costa Rican coast.

-All five passengers are believed to be German citizens, according to Security Minister Jorge Torres.
+All five passengers were believed to be German citizens, Security Minister Jorge Torres said.
 The plane’s pilot was Swiss.
+At least one other of those aboard the plane appeared to be a relative of Schaller.

 Costa Rican authorities said pieces of the twin-engine turboprop aircraft were found in the water Saturday, after the flight went missing Friday.

 A flight plan filed for the small, charter plane listed Rainer Schaller as a passenger.
 A man by the same name runs international chains of fitness and gym outlets, including Gold’s Gym and McFit.
+At least one other of those aboard the plane seemed to be a relative of Schaller, but the relation was not immediately confirmed by authorities.

-Martín Arias, Costa Rica’s assistant security minister, said no bodies had been located yet at the site, about 17 miles (28 kilometers) off the coast from the Limon airport.
+Martín Arias, Costa Rica’s assistant security minister, said no bodies had been found yet at the site, about 17 miles (28 kilometers) off the coast from the Limon airport.

 “Pieces have been found that indicate that this is the aircraft,” Arias said.
 “Up to now we have not found any bodies dead or alive.”